ipfs/ipfs-docs/docs/how-to/companion-node-types.md

   - Missing relay discovery ([js-ipfs/v0.29.x/examples/circuit-relaying](https://github.com/ipfs/js-ipfs/tree/v0.29.3/examples/circuit-relaying))
 - An embedded node _does not run_ when external node is selected.; every time you switch back to the embedded node, a new instance is created on-demand, and it can take a few seconds for a brand new node to find peers

-**When in doubt, run go-ipfs as an external node instead.**

 ### Embedded + `chrome.sockets` (deprecated)

 This node type has been deprecated and is no longer supported by Chromium browsers.
 While this option still appears in IPFS Companion preferences, users of this node type are strongly urged to migrate to a different node type ASAP.

-## Native browser

-Users of the [Brave](https://brave.com/) browser can enable native support for IPFS using a go-ipfs node built directly into the browser itself.
-This is a great way to experiment with IPFS without having to install or run IPFS Desktop or an IPFS daemon.

-As with the embedded node type described above, Brave's native node is running in-memory in the browser itself, which means your node is only running when you're running your copy of Brave.
-However, Brave's native node offers some benefits over an embedded js-ipfs node, including:

-- Ability to change your preferred public gateway from Brave's settings page
-- Options for default resolution of IPFS resources: through a public gateway, through a local node, or asking each time

 ## Public